CW-complexes and minimal Hilbert vector of graded Artinian Gorenstein algebras: Introduction

-The idea behind the \emph{standard locus} is the following one: let $f\in\K\left[x_1,\dotsc,x_n\right]_d$, it is known that for any $\lambda\in\K\setminus\{0\}$, $\Ann(f)=\Ann(\lambda f)$ (see Definition \ref{def1.2}) hence the Hilbert vector of the GAG $\K$-algebra determined by $f$ it depends only on $[f]\in\bP\left(\K\left[x_1,\dotsc,x_n\right]_d\right)$.
-Thus it is interested to study the set of all degree $d$ polynomials in $n$ variables such the relevant GAG $\K$-algebra is also standard.
-With respect to Zariski topology, this set is locally closed (Lemma \ref{lem2.1}), smooth (Corollary \ref{cor2.1}) and it is not irreducible (Lemma \ref{lem2.3}).
-Since $U^{(n,d)}_{st}$ has finitely many irreducible components, in this paper I am interested to whose have minimal dimension.
-Under the opportune hypothesis, the \emph{full Perazzo locus} $U^{(n,d)}_{FP}$, \emph{i.e.} the set of full Perazzo polynomial up to multiplication by a non-zero scalar, is the union of the minimal dimensional irreducible components of $U^{(n+\tau(n,d-1),d)}_{st}$ and it is pure dimensional subset (Lemma \ref{lem2.2}).
+The idea behind the \emph{standard locus} is the following one: let $f\in\K\left[x_1,\dotsc,x_m\right]_d$, it is known for any $\lambda\in\K\setminus\{0\}$, $\Ann(f)=\Ann(\lambda f)$ (see Definition \ref{def1.2}) hence the Hilbert vector of the GAG $\K$-algebra determined by $f$ depends only on ${[f]\in\bP\left(\K\left[x_1,\dotsc,x_m\right]_d\right)}$.
+Thus it is interested to study the set $U^{(m,d)}_{st}$ of all degree $d$ polynomials in $m$ variables such that the relevant GAG $\K$-algebra is also standard, up to multiplication by a non-zero scalar.
+One carries on this set the Zariski topology and proves its locally closeness (Lemma \ref{lem2.1}), smoothness (Corollary \ref{cor2.1}) and determines its irreducible components (Lemma \ref{lem2.3}).
+Since $U^{(m,d)}_{st}$ has finitely many irreducible components, in this paper I am interested to whose have minimal dimension.
+Under the opportune hypothesis, the \emph{full Perazzo locus} $U^{(n,d)}_{FP}$, \emph{i.e.} the set of full Perazzo polynomials up to multiplication by a non-zero scalar, is in the union of the minimal dimensional irreducible components of $U^{(n+\tau(n,d-1),d)}_{st}$ and it is a pure dimensional subset (Lemma \ref{lem2.2}).

-Before to explain the ideas behind Construction \ref{Constr1}, I recall that Reisner and Stanley had associated a \emph{simplicial complex} to square-free homogeneous polynomials (\cite[Section 3]{SR:1} and \cite[Section 1]{R:GA}), and this construction was partially generalized by Cerminara, Gondim, Ilardi and Maddaloni to bihomogeneous polynomials (\cite[Section 3.1]{CGIM}).
+Before to explain the ideas behind Construction \ref{Constr1}, I recall that Reisner and Stanley associated a \emph{simplicial complex} to square-free homogeneous polynomials (\cite[Section 3]{SR:1} and \cite[Section 1]{R:GA}), and this construction was partially generalized by Cerminara, Gondim, Ilardi and Maddaloni to bihomogeneous polynomials (\cite[Section 3.1]{CGIM}).